-- 1. Executes a high-level language program one statement at a time. - 2.
-No executable file of machine code is produced. - 3.
-One high-level language program statement may require several machine - code instructions to be executed.
+- 1. Translates a low-level assembly language program into machine code. - 2.
+An executable file of machine code is produced. - 3.
+One low-level language statement is usually translated into one machine code instruction - 4.
+Assembled programs are used without the assembler. - 5.
+An assembled program is usually distributed for general use.

-2. An executable file of machine code is produced.

-4. Assembled programs are used without the assembler.

-5. An assembled program is usually distributed for general use.